-- Therapy has to be intensive

-- Therapy has to be less passive and more client-initiated

-- Therapy has to include strength training

-- Therapy has to include increased mobility
+- Therapy has to be intensive - · Therapy has to be less passive and more client-initiated - Therapy has to include strength training - · Therapy has to include increased mobility

-Dromerick et al has termed some of these newer treatment approaches as "activity-based therapies" including constraint induced therapy, robotic therapy and treadmill training techniques2.
+Dromerick et al has termed some of these newer treatment approaches as "activity-base therapies" including constraint-induced therapy, robotic therapy and treadmill training techniques2.
 By breaking down motor behavior into a number of subcomponents, it is possible to create a coherent plan of action to incorporate the above recommendations.
-The needs of the individual recovering from stroke, for example, or the geriatric client wishing to maintain or regain more functional ability, can be characterized under five aspects of motor behavior: a) sensory motor control and coordination; b) strength; c) range of motion; d) balance; and e) mobility.
+The needs of the individual recovering from stroke, for example, or the geriatric client wishing to maintain or regain more functional ability, can be characterized under five aspects of motor behavior: a) sensorymotor control and coordination; b) strength; c) range of motion; d) balance; and e) mobility.

-A recent review of the literature on Stroke Rehabilitation conducted by Dr. Teasell and colleagues3, as well as a large body of evidence pertaining to these five aspects of human motion suggest the following:
+A recent review of the literature on Stroke Rehabilitation conducted by Dr. Teasell and colleagues3 as well as a large body of evidence pertaining to these five aspects of human motion suggest the following:

-1. The most effective way to improve control and coordination after stroke is by providing intense and speed-sensitive active training4-9.
-Methodologies that have strong evidence base are biofeedback and combinations of electrical stimulation with voluntary movement.
+- The most effective way to improve control and coordination after stroke is by providing intense and speed sensitive active training4-9.
+Methodologies that have strong evidence base are biofeedback and combinations of electrical stimulation with voluntary movement. - 2.
+The most effective way to improve strength is to provide progressive resistance training tailored to the individual's

-- 2. The most effective way to improve strength is to provide progressive resistance training tailored to the individual's needs (e.g., hip, knee, shoulder, etc.).
-It has been made clear that strength is essential to function.
-Elastic resistance and light bar bells, though necessary tools at times, cannot provide the same benefit as machines that are designed to progressively increase the resistance to the targeted joints10-15. - 3.
-An intense program of stretching or serial bracing can improve passive range of motion.
-An intense and speed-sensitive active training best treats active range of motion, similar to motor control. - 4.
+- An intense program of stretching or serial bracing can improve passive range of motion.
+An intense and speed sensitive active training best treats active range of motion, similar to motor control. - 4.
 Improving balance is a complex process that requires increased strength and motor control.
-Again, dedicated technologies that provide intense, speed-sensitive balance training for specifically targeted impairments would be most effective at improving static and dynamic stability16. - 5.
-Experts agree that the provision of repetitive training of available (and less available) movement is essential to the recovery of mobility17.
+Again, dedicated technologies that provide intense, speed sensitive balance training for specifically targeted impairments would be most effective at improving static and dynamic stability16. - Experts agree that the provision of repetitive training of available (and less available) movement is essential to the recovery of mobility17.
 Technologies such as Body Weight Support (BWS) are especially effective at enabling safe and productive training18-22.